zholos/qml-legacy/README.txt

 1. Introduction

-The Q Math Library provides the q programming language and KDB+ database with an interface to a number of useful mathematical functions from the FDLIBM, Cephes, LAPACK and CONMAX libraries.
+The Q Math Library provides the q programming language and KDB+ database with an interface to a number of useful mathematical functions from the libm, Cephes, ATLAS, LAPACK and CONMAX libraries.

 2. Licensing